Converg3nce/matic-docs/docs/matic-js-tutorial.md

 For reference purposes, the screenshots below will provide context during the actual deposit.

-We currently have `9988.460 MTX` tokens and `19` ETH at our address `(0xdcd53258BA8A69C6a505300BE75447A772bFd3d6)` on Ropsten Network,
+We currently have `10 MTX` tokens and `0.5` ETH at our address `0xdcd53258BA8A69C6a505300BE75447A772bFd3d6` on Ropsten Network,

 ![Arch](maticjstutorial-images/before-deposit-balance-ropsten.png)

-while on Matic Network we have `0 Matic ETH` and `4.680 MTX` tokens.
+while on Matic Network we have `0 MTX` tokens.

 ![Arch](maticjstutorial-images/before-deposit-balance-matic.png)

-We will be depositing `0.100 MTX` tokens to Matic Testnet.
+We will be depositing `1 MTX` tokens to Matic Testnet.

 Let’s run the Deposit function.
 To run use: